 - Claim Control Number (CCN) (including Internal Control Number (ICN) and Document Control Number (DCN))

 - Reason Code for Denial

 - Any information that is available via the IVR or NMP

 Additional information regarding the required use of self-service to complete simple inquiries is available in the CMS Internet Only Manual (IOM), Publication 100-09, Medicare Contractor Beneficiary and Provider Communications Manual, Chapter 6.

-The IVR User Guide, located under Educational Resources, explains how to use the IVR and what information it offers.
+The IVR User Guide explains how to use the IVR and what information it offers.
 CMS regulations do require Medicare providers to use the IVR.

 The End User Manual for the NMP provides more details on what can be found within it.